-IBM has introduced the zSeries, the first e-business enterprise server designed for the high-performance data and transaction serving requirements for the next generation of e-business.
-The zSeries is the first enterprise e-business server of the new IBM brand to provide new tools for managing ebusiness, new application flexibility, and new innovative technology that are designed to meet those demands.
-The brand of servers offers numerous upgrade options from S/390 $^{\text{\tiny B}}$ 9672 Generations 5 and 6 server models.
-S/390 operations are fully compatible with the new architecture - z/Architecture $^{\text{\tiny TM}}$ , based upon 64-bit real addressing.
-S/390 applications are fully compatible with z/Architecture, insuring viability for S/390 information, assets, and S/390 technology.
+IBM introduced the zSeries enterprise servers designed for the high-performance e-business data and transaction serving requirements.
+The z890 as well as z990 provides tools for managing e-business, new application flexibility, and new innovative technology that are designed to meet those demands.
+The brand of servers offers numerous upgrade options from S/390[®] 9672 Generations 5 and 6 server models.
+S/390 operations are fully compatible with the new architecture - z/Architecture, based upon 64-bit real addressing.
+S/390 applications are fully compatible with z/Architecture, insuring viability for S/390 information assets, and S/390 technology.